Scientific Misconduct in Research

 B. Notifying ORI & Respondent; Sequestration of Research Records

-On or before the date on which the investigation begins, the RIO must: (1) notify the ORI Director of the decision to begin the investigation and provide ORI a copy of the inquiry report; and (2) notify the respondent in writing of the allegations to be investigated.
 The RIO must also give the respondent written notice of any new allegations of research misconduct within a reasonable amount of time of deciding to pursue allegations not addressed during the inquiry or in the initial notice of the investigation.

 C. Appointment of the Investigation Committee

 The Research Integrity Officer, in consultation with other institutional officials as appropriate, will appoint an investigation committee and the committee chair within ten (10) days of the notification to the respondent that an investigation is planned, or as soon thereafter as practicable.
-The investigation committee must consist of individuals who do not have real, or apparent personal, professional, or financial conflicts of interest with those involved with the investigation and should include individuals with the appropriate scientific expertise to evaluate the evidence and issues related to the allegation, interview the principals and key witnesses, and conduct the investigation.
+The investigation committee must consist of individuals who do not have real or apparent personal, professional, or financial conflicts of interest with those involved with the investigation and should include individuals with the appropriate scientific expertise to evaluate the evidence and issues related to the allegation, interview the principals and key witnesses, and conduct the investigation.
 Individuals appointed to the investigation committee may also have served on the inquiry committee.

 The Research Integrity Officer will notify the respondent of the proposed committee membership within five (5) days.
 If the respondent submits a written objection to any appointed member of the investigation committee or expert, the Research Integrity Officer will determine whether to replace the challenged member or expert with a qualified substitute.